-If circumstances make it impossible for you to schedule your examination during your assigned 90-day exam window, you may request a window extension.
-Direct requests to your state licensing agency for approval.
-If your state approves the change, it will contact ARRT to arrange a window extension.
-ARRT processes window extension requests only when they are received from your state licensing agency, not from you.
+If circumstances make it impossible for you to schedule your examination during your ARRT-assigned 90-day exam window, you may request a window extension.

 If you have an existing appointment, you must cancel it before requesting a window extension, scheduling a new exam date, or changing the test center location.
-(See "Canceling or Rescheduling Your Appointment" on page 10.)
+(See "Canceling or Rescheduling Your Appointment" on pages 10-11.)

-ARRT must receive a written request from your state - not from you - for a new window on or before the last day of your current 90-day examination window.
-If your window expires on a weekend or holiday, the request must be received on or before the last business day prior to the expiration date.
-(Saturday, Sunday and holidays are not considered ARRT business days.)
-Your new exam window will begin on the day ARRT processes the extension request.
-ARRT will not accept requests for specific window dates.
+ARRT requires you complete the Window Extension Request Form and fax it to ARRT.
+ARRT must receive the request on or before the last day of your current ARRT 90-day examination window.
+If your window expires on a weekend or holiday, your request must be received on or before the last business day prior to the expiration date.
+(Saturday and Sunday are not considered ARRT business days.)
+The Window